-The Income Statement shows a total return per share of 54.3 pence per share (year ended 30 September 2014: 39.6 pence) consisting of a revenue return per share of 13.5 pence (year ended 30 September 2014: 12.6 pence) and a capital return per share of 40.8 pence (year ended 30 September 2014: 27.0 pence).
+The Income Statement shows a total return per share of 114.4 pence per share (30 September 2015: 54.3 pence) consisting of a revenue return per share of 15.2 pence (30 September 2015: 13.5 pence) and a capital return per share of 99.2 pence (30 September 2015: 40.8 pence)

-The Company's net revenue return during the year was up just over 7% from last year (on a per share basis) and your Board has declared two interim dividends for the year totalling 12.1 pence per share (year ended 30 September 2014: 11.3 pence) a year-on-year increase of 7.1%.
+The Company's net revenue return during the year was up just over 12.6% from last year (on a per share basis) and your Board has declared two interim dividends for the year totaling 13.1 pence per share (year ended 30 September 2015: 12.1 pence) a year-on-year increase of 8.3%.
 This is in line with the Board's long-term objective of maintaining a progressive dividend policy.

 In light of the continued strong demand for the Company's shares and in order to facilitate dividend payments on a timely and cost effective basis, your Board continues to elect to distribute the Company's income to shareholders by means of two interim dividends.
-We continue to keep under review the possibility of paying quarterly dividends, but as the Company is not a high income fund and with the majority of holdings in our portfolio paying only two dividends a year, we do not believe the additional costs associated with a quarterly dividend would currently be justified.
+We continue to keep under review the possibility of paying quarterly dividends, but with the overall yield from the portfolio being relatively low, and with the majority of holdings in our portfolio paying only two dividends a year, we do not believe the significant additional costs would be justified.